 In 2001, the Laeken Declaration empowered a group of experts with the drafting of a constitutional treaty for the consideration of Member States.
 In 2005, the resulting Treaty establishing a Constitution for Europe was ratified by 18 Member-States, but its rejection by referendum in France and the Netherlands marked its termination.

-In order to move away from such a poor example, we decided to propose our own version of what a European constitution might look like.
+In order to move away from such a poor example, we decided to propose our own version of what a true European constitution might look like.
 It was our firm belief that constitutions could – and absolutely should – be simple and understandable.
-The result was a clear seven-article long constitution.
-We later created this website with the goal of presenting it to the general public in clear and simple terms.
+The result was a clear, seven-article-long constitution aimed at supporting a citizens’ discussion on the adoption of a European constitution.

 From our work on the European constitution, we have retained one core lesson that we strive to implement in all our activities: make Europe understandable and tangible for citizens.
 Institutions can be complex, but they can also be explained in simple terms.